-TABLE 1.2 The most deadly wars (more than one million of deaths) in the history of humankind.
-Twelve of them (in bold) were registered in the twentieth century (http://en.wikipedia.org/wiki/List_of_wars_by_death_toll)
+TABLE 1.2 The most deadly wars (which resulted in more than one million deaths) in the history of humankind.
+Twelve of them (in bold) were in the twentieth century (Roser, 2016)

-In the same way, if we consider the homicides for last decades, it is evident that, (1) any significant decrease is not observed but a certain fluctuation through years (Figure 1.2); (2) there are important regional differences; homicide rate in some regions of the world is very high, and in other regions is very low.
-Honduras is the country with the highest homicide rate and this is 90.4 per 100,000 inhabitants per year.
-Japan and Island have the lowest homicide rate and this is 0.3 that is to say 300 times lower (United Nations Office on Drugs and Crimes, Intentional Homicide 2000-2012)
+In the same way, if we consider homicides over recent decades, it is evident that (1) a significant decrease is not observed, but there is fluctuation over the years (Figure 1.2) and (2) there are important regional differences: the homicide rate in some regions of the world is very high and in other regions is very low.
+Honduras is the country with the highest homicide rate, at 90.4 per 100,000 inhabitants per year.
+Japan has the lowest homicide rate, at 0.3 per 100,000 inhabitants per year, that is to say, 300 times lower than the highest rate (UNODC, 2013).

 <INSERT FIGURE 1.2 HERE>

-FIGURE 1.2 Homicides in different regions of the world between 1955 and 2011 (Modified and adapted from UNOD.
-Homicide Statistics, 2013).
+FIGURE 1.2 Homicides in different regions of the world between 1955 and 2011 (modified and adapted from UNODC, 2013)

-The possibility to be at any moment another victim of the violence makes us live with constant fear; it has a serious impact in our quality of life, and in any way it becomes a factor that determines all our activities: places where we go, time that we stay there, the kind of security that we try to get, how we dress, at what time we leave house, and also where and when we work.
-Undoubtedly, violence, aggression and homicide have imposed through history a high cost of the quality of human life.
+The possibility of being at any moment another victim of violence can make us live in constant fear; it can have a serious impact on our quality of life and it can become a factor that determines all of our activities: the places we go, the length of time that we stay there, the kind of security that we try to get, how we dress, at what time we leave the house, and where and when we work.
+Undoubtedly, violence, aggression, and homicide have imposed, throughout history, high costs on the quality of human life.

-In an effort to combat this tendency, the number of investigations has increased in order to understand the causes of violence (e.g., Geen & Donnerstein, 1998; Gilligan, 1996; Jewkes, 2002; Zimring & Hawkins, 1997) and develop in this way effective treatments (e.g.,Brieden, Ujeyl& Naber, 2002; Connor, 2002; Connor et al., 2006; Gerevich, Bácskai, & Czobor, 2007).
-Surely, in the future the number of investigations and publications, which tries to understand better the individual and social violence, will continue growing.
+In an effort to combat this impact, there have been increasing numbers of investigations looking at understanding the causes of violence (e.g. Geen & Donnerstein, 1998; Gilligan, 1996; Jewkes, 2002; Zimring & Hawkins, 1997) and at developing effective treatments (e.g. Brieden, Ujeyl, & Naber, 2002; Connor, 2002; Connor et al., 2006; Gerevich, Bácskai, & Czobor, 2007).
+Surely, in the future, the number of investigations and publications that try to better understand individual and social violence will continue to grow.

-The possibility to be at any moment another victim of the violence makes us live with constant fear; it has a serious impact in our quality of life, and in any way, it becomes a factor that determines all our activities: places where we go, time that we stay there, the kind of security that we try to get, how we dress, at what time we leave house, and also where and when we work.
-Undoubtedly, violence, aggression and homicide have imposed through history a high cost of the quality of human life.

-In an effort to combat this tendency, the number of investigations has increased in order to understand the causes of violence (e.g., Geen&Donnerstein, 1998; Gilligan, 1996; Jewkes, 2002; Zimring & Hawkins, 1997) and develop in this way effective treatments (e.g.,Brieden, Ujeyl&Naber, 2002; Connor, 2002; Connor et al., 2006; Gerevich, Bácskai, &Czobor, 2007).
-Surely, in the future the number of investigations and publications, which tries to understand better the individual and social violence, will continue growing.

 <HA>Violence and Aggression

-<MTFO>The natural starting point is to know what we understand by aggression and violence, and to define if these are different or partially coincident phenomena (Siegel, 2005).
-Violence and aggression seem to be synonyms with the naked eye.
-However, it is usual to consider that violence is different to aggression because the last one has an important biological function in the acquisition and defense of the territory and food source.
+<MTFO>The natural starting point in looking into this area is to understand what we mean by aggression and violence, and to determine if these are different or partially coincident phenomena (Siegel, 2005).
+Violence and aggression seem to be synonyms.
+However, it is typical in the study of these behaviors to consider that violence is different from aggression because the latter has an important biological function in the acquisition and defense of territory and food sources.

 <BOX>

-<BH>Some definitions:
+<BH>Some definitions